OlympusDAO-Education/Documentation/using-the-website/unstaking_lp.md

 OHM-DAI LP token staking has been deprecated as Olympus owns most of the liquidity now.
 [Staking rewards are no longer being paid](https://scattershot.page/#/olympusdao.eth/proposal/QmRhBupfD53yBothJ6EarEiL6ztVjSPSfTHRWEpVE7oq3g) to OHM-DAI LP stakers, and users are advised to unstake their OHM-DAI LP tokens from Olympus to prevent any opportunity cost.

+As Olympus no longer supports this feature, there is no interface for users to unstake their LP tokens directly from the Olympus website.
+Luckily, users can still unstake their LP tokens via [Etherscan](https://etherscan.io/).
+The following guide will show you how.

 ## How to Unstake LP Tokens via Etherscan

 1. Go to the [Write Contract section of the LP staking contract](https://etherscan.io/address/0xF11f0F078BfaF05a28Eac345Bb84fcb2a3722223#writeContract) on Etherscan.